 A noble chamber did these maddened Moslems also find it, clean and garnished, every surface of polished red granite, and everything indicative of master builders.
 But the coveted gold and treasures were not there.
 Nothing was there but black and solemn emptiness.
-There stood a solitary stone chest, indeed, fashioned out of a single block, polished within and without, and sonorous as a bell, but open, lidless, and empty as the space around it.
-The caliph was astounded.
-His guarriers muttered their anathemas over their deception into such enormous, unrequited, and fruitless labors.
+There stood a solitary stone chest, indeed, fashioned out of a single block, polished within and without, and sonorous as a bell, but open, lidless, and empty as the space around it. caliph was astounded.
+His quarriers muttered their anathemas over their deception into such enormous, unrequited, and fruitless labors.
 Nor could Al Mamoun quiet the outbreaking indignation toward him and his courtiers, except by one of those saintly frauds in which Mohammedanism is so facile.
 He commanded the discontents to go dig at a spot which he indicated, where they soon came upon a sum of gold, exactly equal to the wages claimed for their work, which gold he had himself secretly deposited at the place.
-When it was found, he could not repress his astonishment that those mighty kings before the flood were so full of inspiration as to be able to count so truly what it would cost in Arab labor to break open their pyramid!
+When it was found, he could not repress his astonishment that those mighty kings before the flood were so full of inspiration as to be able to count so builders themselves, and that no one after them had entered the upper parts of the Great Pyramid prior to Al Mamoun's hordes.

+truly what it would cost in Arab labor to break open their pyramid!